 January-February

-This is a fantastic time to go on safari in general and in particular to see plains game with their young.
-Many animals, including wildebeest, gazelle, zebra and impala have their young at this time and it’s common to see baby animals throughout the parks.
-This also draws predators to easy prey, in particular animals like cheetah and lion as they take advantage of the helpless young.
+This is a fantastic time to go on safari in general and, in particular, to see plains game with their young.
+Many animals, including wildebeest, gazelle, zebra and impala, have their young at this time, and it’s common to see baby animals throughout the parks.
+This also draws predators to easy prey, particularly animals like cheetahs and lions, as they take advantage of the helpless young.

-Generally, the migration is in the Southern Plains at this time and there are many great mobile tented camps and lodges to choose from.
+Generally, the Migration is in the Southern Plains at this time, and there are many great mobile tent camps and lodges from which to choose.
 We know how to go into areas of the park and wilderness that will divert you from the crowds.
 Another great place to visit if you’re up for adventure and somewhere off the beaten path is Lake Natron.
 This is a phenomenal area with history, Massai culture and the towering, sacred mountain Ol Doinyo Lengai.
-The migration often makes its way through the Gol Mountains anytime between January and March.
+Migration often makes its way through the Gol Mountains between January and March.

 March